aurule/npc/README.md

 ## Dump Raw NPC Data

 The `dump` command builds a list of parseable NPCs in json format.
 It ignores everything except the tags and description.
+A metadata object is always included in the output.

 Options: